Ways to Get Care

 Choosing the right care option now can help save you time and money later.

-In the case of a medical emergency, immediately call 911 or go to your nearest ER.
+Attention: In the case of a medical emergency, immediately call 911 or go to your nearest ER.

 Do not hesitate to seek immediate care in true emergencies, such as difficulty breathing or moving, poisoning, signs of a stroke or possible heart attack.